Inequality of Opportunity and Income Redistribution: Additional Results and Analysis

-When averaging over $\pi$, the effort gap between winners and losers contributes only 0.2 percentage points to the difference in redistribution between the conditions.
-This contribution is negligible compared to the average overall redistribution differences, which equals 4.2 percentage points across values of $\pi$.
-The small influence of the winner-loser effort gap primarily stems from the fact that empirically this gap is too small to impact redistributive behavior substantially.
+To assess how much of the observed differences in redistribution across conditions can be attributed to winner-loser gap differences, we multiply this elasticity by the actual winner-loser effort gaps we find in our data (Figure \ref{fig:effort_pi}, Panel B).
+We find that the winner-loser performance gap can account for only 0.2 percentage points of the difference in redistribution between the conditions on average across all values of $\pi$.
+This contribution is negligible compared to the average overall redistribution difference, which equals 4.2 percentage points.
+The small influence of the winner-loser effort gap primarily stems from the fact that empirically this gap is too small to impact redistributive behavior substantially, given the spectators' limited sensitivity to this gap.
+Panel B of Figure \ref{fig:red_effort} visually compares these estimates along with the observed difference in redistribution.
+We conclude that differences in the winner-loser effort gap across our luck environments cannot explain our results.